-The consolidated financial statements comprise the Company and its subsidiaries.
+The consolidated financial statements comprise the Company and subsidiaries.
+Subsidiaries are entities controlled by the Group.
 The Group 'controls' an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.

-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-Losses applicable to the non-controlling interests in a subsidiary are allocated to the non-controlling interests even if doing so causes the non-controlling interests to have a deficit balance.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.
 Intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions are eliminated in preparing the consolidated financial statements.
 The Group attributes the profit or loss and each component of other comprehensive income to the owners of the parent and to the non-controlling interests, even if this results in the non-controlling interests having a deficit balance.

+The Group prepares consolidated financial statements using uniform accounting policies for like transactions and other events in similar circumstances.
 Changes in the Group's ownership interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions.
 Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received will be recognized directly in equity, and the Group will attribute it to the owners of the parent.